Questions & Answers About Drought & Water Conservation

 Q. When is the best time of day to irrigate?

-A. Irrigating during the very early morning hours is best, generally between 2:00 A.M. and 6:00 A.M.
+A. Irrigating during the very early morning hours is best with spray and similar overhead irrigation systems, generally between 12:00 A.M. and 6:00 A.M.
 Evaporation is lower and usually there is little or no wind to disrupt the pattern of sprinklers during these hours.
 In addition, water pressure is more favorable for irrigation systems in many areas during this period.
+Drip irrigation can be scheduled any time of day since evaporation and wind are not concerns with this type of system.
 Nighttime watering in California does not normally cause greater incidence of plant disease because the humidity is relatively low.
 Contrary to common belief, midday irrigation does not harm plants.

 Q. How long will it take a lawn to die from lack of water?

 A. If you stop watering a lawn, it will gradually turn brown signifying it has died or become dormant.
-Depending on weather conditions, this may take from 1 to 6 weeks for most lawn grasses, but it might take longer for deep-rooted grasses like bermudagrass.
-The first signs of inadequate water will be wilting of grass blades and a blush-gray appearance.
-Next, leaf blades will yellow and eventually become brown.
-The lawn will probably not turn from a uniform green to a uniform brown, but will instead look mottled with green, yellow-green, gray, and brown areas.
+Depending on weather conditions, this may take from 1 to 4 weeks for most lawn grasses, but it might take longer for deep-rooted grasses like bermudagrass.
+The first signs of inadequate water will be wilting of grass blades and a bluish-gray appearance.
+Next, leaf blades will yellow and eventually become brown and the grass will thin out.
+The lawn will probably not turn from a uniform green to a uniform brown, but will instead have a mix of green, yellowish, and brown areas.
 A lawn that recently turned brown from drought can often be revived with regular, thorough watering.

 Q. When should trees, shrubs, and other landscape plants be planted in a dry year or if drought is expected?